Faezeh Jalali: Personal life and education

-She is a fourth generation Iranian born in 1980 to an Iranian Muslim family residing in India and grew up in Mumbai.
-After schooling at JB Petit High School, she attended Beloit College in Wisconsin, USA, where she studied theatre arts and also took pre-medical background classes for dental school.
-Jalali joined the theatre and went on to obtain a Master of Fine Arts at the University of Tennessee and Clarence Brown Theatre at Knoxville.
+She is a fourth generation Iranian born in 1980 to an Iranian Muslim family residing in India and grew up in Mumbai, Maharashtra.
+After schooling at J.B.
+Petit High School for Girls, she attended Beloit College in Beloit, Wisconsin, United States, where she studied theatre arts and also took pre-medical background classes for dental school.
+Jalali joined the theatre and went on to obtain a Master of Fine Arts at the University of Tennessee and Clarence Brown Theatre at Knoxville, Tennessee.

 Career

 Jalali's theatre acting performances include, Mira Nair's stage musical Monsoon Wedding, I Don’t Like It, As You Like It and other productions such as Jatinga, The Djinns of Eidgah, Thook, A Midsummer Night’s Dream, Arms and the Man, The Trestle at Popelick Creek.
-She also directed her own plays such as 07/07/07 and Shikhandi- The Story of the In-betweens, which won the Best Ensemble Cast at the Mahindra Excellence in Theatre Awards (META) 2016 and 2018 for which Jalali was also nominated for the Best Director.
+She also directed her own plays such as 07/07/07 and Shikhandi - The Story of the In-betweens, which won the Best Ensemble Cast at the Mahindra Excellence in Theatre Awards (META) 2016 and 2018 for which Jalali was also nominated for the Best Director.

-She also played roles in movies such as Slumdog Millionaire and kurbaan and was part of the Indian action-thriller television series 24.
+She also played roles in movies such as Slumdog Millionaire and Kurbaan and was part of the Indian action-thriller television series 24.